Reference

 - Tunstall-Pedoe H, Woodward M, Tavendale R, A'Brook R, McCluskey MK.
 Comparison of the prediction by 27 different factors of coronary heart disease and death in men and women of the Scottish Heart Health Study: cohort study.
 BMJ 1997; 315: 722-729.
 Describes the Scottish Heart Health Extended cohort and the risk factors measured, showing their apparent importance one by one.
 Won a national epidemiology award for its authors.

-- Tunstall-Pedoe H, Woodward M; SIGN group on risk estimation.
+- Tunstall-Pedoe H, Woodward M, for the SIGN group on risk estimation.
 By neglecting deprivation, cardiovascular risk scoring will exacerbate social gradients in disease.
 Heart 2006; 92 (3): 307-10.
 Epub 2005 Sep15.
 Argument for importance of social deprivation as a risk factor missing from Framingham score.
 Based on follow-up of SHHEC and application of the SIMD score to its participants.
 Led to the proposal to develop a new score - ASSIGN

-- Woodward M, Brindle P, Tunstall-Pedoe H. Adding social deprivation and family history to cardiovascular risk assessment: the ASSIGN score from the Scottish Heart Health Extended Cohort (SHHEC).
+- Woodward M, Brindle P, Tunstall-Pedoe H, for the SIGN group on risk estimation.
+Adding social deprivation and family history to cardiovascular risk assessment: the ASSIGN score from the Scottish Heart Health Extended Cohort (SHHEC).
 Heart 2007: 93(2):172-6.
 Development of ASSIGN score and testing 'validation' against the Framingham score.

 - Risk Estimation and the Prevention of Cardiovascular Disease.
 SIGN guideline 97.
 The context within which the ASSIGN score was developed and within which it is being implemented in clinical practice in Scotland.